labiium/chat2response/README.md

 ## Multi-backend routing (per-model base URLs)

-Use the CHAT2RESPONSE_BACKENDS environment variable to route different model prefixes to different provider base URLs and API keys.
+Use the ROUTIIUM_BACKENDS environment variable to route different model prefixes to different provider base URLs and API keys.

 Format:
 - Semicolon-separated rules; within each rule, use comma- or semicolon-separated key=value pairs.